nmcginnis17/segmented-control/README.md

 # segmented-control
-Add segmented control button with UIKit
+Basic integration of segmentedControl using UIKit